computationalmystic/Zephyr-group12/home_temp/README.rst

-.. _hello_world:

-Hello World
+Home Temperature Control
 ###########

 Overview
 ********
-A simple Hello World example that can be used with any supported board and prints 'Hello World' to the console.
-This application can be built into modes:

-* single thread
-* multi threading
+A simple program that will ask you to input your preferable home temperature.
+It will then output your set temperature and tell you if it is heating or cooling your home.

 Building and Running
 ********************

-This project outputs 'Hello World' to the console.
+This project outputs your desired home temperature to the console.
 It can be built and executed on QEMU as follows:

 .. zephyr-app-commands::
-   :zephyr-app: samples/hello_world
+   :zephyr-app: home_temp
    :host-os: unix
    :board: qemu_x86
    :goals: run